What is SSH port?

 ubuntu@ubuntu:~$ sudo service ssh restart

 You can see your modifications as soon as you restart your device.
-Meanwhile, if you are using CentOS 7 operating system, we have an article that teaches how to change the SSH port in CentOS 7; you can easily change your port by reading this article.
+Meanwhile, if you are using CentOS 7 operating system, we have an article that teaches how to change the SSH port in CentOS 7; you can easily change your ssh port number by reading this article.

 Capabilities of Secure Shell

 Instead of using the less secure Telnet program, SSH may be used interactively to enable terminal sessions.
 To allow programs and systems to remotely and securely access data and other resources, SSH is frequently used in scripts and other applications.

 Let’s review some of its features: